Hmurphy24/Pong/README.md

-aSurvive The Horde
+Pong

-This program is a top-down, retro style game created using Python.
-The objective of the game is to survive as long as possible by defeating waves of oncoming zombies by shooting them with your bullets.
-The controls for this game include the arrow keys and the space bar.
-The arrow keys correspond with the direction the player wants to move, and the spacebar is used for shooting.
-The game also includes a life system where the player has four lives, and the player loses lives if the player comes in contact with a zombie.
-However, the player can regain a life if they come in contact with the heart that goes across the screen randomly.
+This program is the classic Pong arcade game created using Python.
+The objective of the game is to try and hit the ball past the computer's paddle and to try and block the ball from going past your paddle.
+The first player that is able to get three points wins the game.
+The controls for this game include the up and down arrow keys, where the arrow keys correspond with the direction the player wants to move their paddle.

 In order to run this game, you need a coding environment that run Python scripts.
-Secondly, you must also have the pygame, sys, random, from pygame import mixer, and time libraries installed in order to run this game properly since they are used to run the game and help provide the logic for the game.
+Secondly, you must also have the pygame and random libraries installed in order to run this game properly since they are used to run the game and help provide the logic for the game.